prototype99/starbound-plus-plus-remix/README.md

-# StarboundPlusPlus
+# Starbound++

-A mod that enhances Starbound.
+A frackin universe compatible version of starbound++.
 Make sure to get rid of all the new items this mod adds before uninstalling.